ISO 639-3: Maintenance processes

 The code assigned to a language is not changed unless there is also a change in denotation.

-Changes are made on an annual cycle.
+Changes are made according to an annual cycle.
 Every request is given a minimum period of three months for public review.

 The ISO 639-3 Web site has pages that describe "scopes of denotation" (languoid types) and types of languages, which explain what concepts are in scope for encoding and certain criteria that need to be met.
 For example, constructed languages can be encoded, but only if they are designed for human communication and have a body of literature, preventing requests for idiosyncratic inventions.

 The registration authority documents on its Web site instructions made in the text of the ISO 639-3 standard regarding how the code tables are to be maintained.
 It also documents the processes used for receiving and processing change requests.

 A change request form is provided, and there is a second form for collecting information about proposed additions.
 Any party can submit change requests.
 When submitted, requests are initially reviewed by the registration authority for completeness.

 When a fully documented request is received, it is added to a published Change Request Index.
 Also, announcements are sent to the general LINGUIST discussion list at Linguist List and other lists the registration authority may consider relevant, inviting public review and input on the requested change.
 Any list owner or individual is able to request notifications of change requests for particular regions or language families.
 Comments that are received are published for other parties to review.
 Based on consensus in comments received, a change request may be withdrawn or promoted to "candidate status".

-Three months prior to the end of an annual review cycle (typically in September), an announcement is set to the LINGUIST discussion list and other lists regarding Candidate Status Change Requests.
+Three months prior to the end of an annual review cycle (typically in September), an announcement is sent to the LINGUIST discussion list and other lists regarding Candidate Status Change Requests.
 All requests remain open for review and comment through the end of the annual review cycle.

 Decisions are announced at the end of the annual review cycle (typically in January).
 At that time, requests may be adopted in whole or in part, amended and carried forward into the next review cycle, or rejected.
 Rejections often include suggestions on how to modify proposals for resubmission.
 A public archive of every change request is maintained along with the decisions taken and the rationale for the decisions.